AI Image Inpaint Changes Pixels Outside the Mask

 Ordered by frequency.

-1. Pipeline is running full-image inpaint, not masked-only inpaint
+1. Pipeline runs whole-image inpaint, not masked-only paste-back

-• Masked-only: only pixels inside the mask are changed; outside is copied byte-for-byte.
+• Masked-only (paste-back): only pixels inside the mask change; outside is copied byte-for-byte from the original.

-• Whole-image with mask conditioning: the model regenerates the entire image, using the mask as a guidance hint.
+• Whole-image with mask conditioning: the model regenerates the entire image and uses the mask only as a guidance hint.

-How to spot it: Diff the output and original outside the mask.
+How to spot it: diff the output against the original outside the mask.
 If any pixel differs, you are in whole-image mode.

 2. Mask has feathered / soft edges

-How to spot it: Open the mask file.
-If the edges are gradient grey, you have feathering.
-Sharp black/white edges mean no feathering.
+How to spot it: open the mask file.
+Gradient-grey edges mean feathering; sharp black/white edges mean none.

-How to spot it: Check the inpaint padding parameter (often inpaint_full_res_padding or pad_pixels).
+How to spot it: check that value.
 If it is 32 or 64, expect 32-64 pixels of “outside” to be touched.

-In img2img-based inpaint, denoising_strength near 1.0 effectively does text-to-image with weak conditioning from the original.
-The model regenerates everything.
+In img2img-based inpaint, strength (called Denoising strength in AUTOMATIC1111/Forge) near 1.0 is effectively text-to-image with weak conditioning from the original, so the model regenerates everything.
+A value of 0 returns the original unchanged; 1 ignores the source image entirely.

-How to spot it: The whole output looks “different”, not just the area inside the mask.
-Drop strength to 0.7 and re-test.
+How to spot it: the whole output looks “different,” not just the mask.
+Drop to 0.7 and re-test.

-After base inpaint, an SDXL refiner second pass may run on the whole image.
-The refiner is not mask-aware in some implementations.
+After the base inpaint, an SDXL refiner second pass can run on the whole image, and in some implementations the refiner is not mask-aware.

-7. Output is re-encoded as JPEG after PNG inpaint
+7. Output re-encoded as JPEG after a PNG inpaint

-If you exported to JPEG, the JPEG quantization shifts every pixel, not just inside-mask pixels.
+If you export to JPEG, the JPEG quantization shifts every pixel, not just inside-mask ones.
 This is not inpaint bleed; it is JPEG.

-How to spot it: Save output as PNG.
-Re-diff.
+How to spot it: save the output as PNG and re-diff.
 If outside pixels are now identical, JPEG was the cause.

 Before you start